There are new requirements for the Tour of Heroes app:

 package.
 To use an asset in another package, use a full package reference,

-Create that file with this content:
+Create the template file with this content:

-<div> elements to help with styling later in this chapter.
+<div> elements will help with styling later.

-Share the HeroService
+Sharing the HeroService

-HeroService to populate the component’s
+To populate the component’s

 HeroService from the

 HeroService instance, available to all components of the app.